shineyruan/computational-geometry-playground/README.md

 ## How to Build

-This is a C++ 17 project managed with CMake and both [Vcpkg](https://vcpkg.io/en/) and [Conan package manager](https://conan.io/).
+This is a C++ 17 project managed with CMake and both [Vcpkg](https://vcpkg.io/en/) and [Conan 2.x](https://conan.io/).
 Make sure Conan/Vcpkg is installed correctly onto your system.

 ### Configure Conan Dependencies